adrienbrignon/mkdocs-exporter/docs/getting-started.md

   - exporter
 ```

-Check out the [setup guides](setup/setting-up-documents.md) for more details about how to use and configure the plugin.
+Check out the [configuration guides](configuration/generating-pdf-documents) for more details about how to use and configure the plugin.